-- 9.1.
-The unutilized credits relating to excise duties paid on inputs lying to the account of Cairn as well as the unutilized credits relating to service tax paid on input services consumed by Cairn and any unutilized credit/ advance payment of sales tax/ VAT shall be transferred to Vedanta automatically without the requirement of any specific approval or permission as an integral part of the Scheme. - 9.2.
-Income taxes of whatsoever nature including advance tax, self-assessment tax, regular assessment taxes, tax deducted at source, dividend distribution tax, minimum alternative tax, wealth tax, if any, paid by Cairn shall be treated as paid by Vedanta and it shall be entitled to claim the credit, refund, adjustment for the same as may be applicable.

-Minimum alternative tax credit available to Cairn under the Income-tax Act, 1961, if any, shall be available to Vedanta.
+- The unutilized credits relating to excise duties paid on inputs lying to the account of Cairn 9.1. as well as the unutilized credits relating to service tax paid on input services consumed by Cairn and any unutilized credit/ advance payment of sales tax/ VAT shall be transferred to Vedanta automatically without the requirement of any specific approval or permission as an integral part of the Scheme. - Income taxes of whatsoever nature including advance tax, self-assessment tax, regular 9.2. assessment taxes, tax deducted at source, dividend distribution tax, minimum alternative tax, wealth tax, if any, paid by Cairn shall be treated as paid by Vedanta and it shall be entitled to claim the credit, refund, adjustment for the same as may be applicable. and the claim the creak, results, and the income-tax Act, 1961, if any, and the income and the income-tax Act, 1961, if any, and the income and the income act and th A ter Law man Animum anerran.
+Shall be available to Vedanta.

 - 9.3.
-If Cairn is entitled to any benefits under incentive schemes and policies, all such benefit under all such incentive schemes and policies shall be and stand yested in Vedanta. - 9.4.
+If Cairn is entitled to any benefits under incentive schemes and policies, all such benefits under all such incentive schemes and policies shall be and stand vested in Vedanta. - 9.4.
 Vedanta is expressly permitted to revise and file its income tax returns and other statutory returns, including tax deducted / collected at source returns, service tax returns, excise tax returns, sales tax / VAT returns, as may be applicable and has expressly reserved the right to make such provision in its returns and to claim refunds, advance tax credits, credit of tax under Section 115JB of the Income-tax Act, 1961, credit of dividend distribution tax, credit of tax deducted at source, credit of foreign taxes paid/withheld, etc., etc. if any, as may be required for the purposes of/consequent to implementation of the Scheme.
 Such returns may be revised and filed notwithstanding that the statutory period for such revision and filing may have expired.